 When it comes to this issue, like other forms of accessibility, the ideal solution is to care about accessibility from the ground up.
 This is one specific access barrier to gaming that has significantly affected me during my life, but there are other barriers that affect others.
 Having a more open approach to accessibility in developing a game makes a game more appealing toward people who need accessibility features.
 It’s better to ask yourself “does our art style trigger accessibility issues?” when you’re prototyping, rather than finding out that it’s an issue during final playtesting.

 A common argument against having accessibility settings in place is that it goes against the intention of the artist.
-And while this is understandable, I’d rather play a game that doesn’t quite meet the designer’s vision rather than not play it at all.
-People who enable accessibility options are entirely aware that they’re receiving an altered experience, but when you need these options it’s not a choice between the full experience and the altered one.
-It’s a choice between an altered experience or none, and a lot of the time we don’t even get that choice.
+And while this is understandable, I’d rather play a game that doesn’t quite meet the designer’s vision than not play it at all.
+People who enable accessibility options are entirely aware that they’re receiving an altered or subpar experience, but when you need these options it’s not a choice between the full experience and the altered one.
+It’s a choice between an altered experience or no experience, and when we don’t have adequate accessibility settings, we’re forced to take the “no experience” option.

 Some game developers, and portions of the gaming community, are also very hostile to accessibility options claiming that they provide an unfair advantage.
 Many years ago, I was banned from the Planetside 2 forums for asking for an option to disable the movement bobbing feature, as some friends had asked me to play it with them.
 The outcome of that was me not playing the game at all and having a negative perception of its developers.
 While a small portion of people might enable accessibility options to gain an advantage in competitive games, that brings up the question of whether the feature itself is a problem.
 If people feel the need to enable accessibility options to bypass a feature, it might mean that these people unknowingly actually need the option, or that the feature is not well thought out.